 The Basilica Cistern was a reservoir of water and remained as a dark place filled with water from the 6th century until the 15th century.
 During the Ottoman Empire, it was not used and after a while even its existence was forgotten.

 It is not recommended to use stationary water in Islamic culture.
 One of the reasons for this rule is the possibility of poisoning by the enemy, and the other is that the water is suitable for contamination.
 In Turkish-Islamic culture, it is recommended to drink water from the river or stream if possible.

 Due to this tradition, the Ottomans left the Byzantine cisterns in Istanbul to their fate and did not use them.
-They managed to direct water from the aqueduct to street fountains and used running water.
+They managed to direct water from the aqueduct to public fountains and used running water.

 As such, even the Basilica Cistern located in the center of the city was forgotten.
 After many years, Petrus Gyllius, a Byzantine historian of French origin, rediscovered the existence of the cistern during his research in Istanbul.

 The cistern, which was used as a workshop for a period, was filled with rain water and then buried in the dark again.
 It is rumored that adventurous travelers, who came to Istanbul in the 19th century, toured by boat in the light of a kerosene lamp.
 Of course, some locals who realized this curiosity of foreigners earned money from this business by organizing tours with their boats.

 Transforming the Basilica Cistern into a museum as we know it today dates back only 50 years.
 Bedrettin Dalan, who served as mayor in Istanbul in the 1980s, cleaned the centuries-old dirty water and mud in the cistern and turned it into a museum.

 Medusa Sculptures found during the cleaning works created a great excitement in the world of history and archeology.
 Two Medusa heads in Basilica are still the most remarkable and mysterious objects of the museum.